DewminaUdayashan/flutter_auto_localizations/README.md

     skip-global-ignore: true
 ```

-•  **skip-global-ignore: true** forces **everything** in productDescription to be translated without considering global-ignore-phrases.
+- **skip-global-ignore: true** forces **everything** in productDescription to be translated without considering global-ignore-phrases.
-•  Useful when **some keys need full translations** without restrictions.
+- Useful when **some keys need full translations** without restrictions.

 ##### 📌 Example Behavior

-•  Suppose "service" is in global_ignore_phrases.
+- Suppose "service" is in global_ignore_phrases.
-•  Normally, it would not be translated.
+- Normally, it would not be translated.
-•  But **for productDescription, it will be translated** because skipGlobalIgnore: true.
+- But **for productDescription, it will be translated** because `skip-global-ignore: true`.

 #### 🔹 key-ignore-phrases